Africa

 Check in and relax in this region that is famous for its Malbec and other bold red wines.

-Today enjoy a full day shared tour to visit some of the many small 'bodegas' (local wineries) found in the beautiful Uco Valley.
+Today we recommend an optional shared tour to visit some of the many small 'bodegas' (local wineries) found in Lujan de Cuyo outside Mendoza, or in the beautiful Uco Valley.

 Situated in the foothills of the Andes, Mendoza is Argentina's main wine producing region with rows and rows of vines stretching out to the distant snow-capped mountains.
 Learn more about how Malbac and other wines are produced, and enjoy wine tastings in these beautiful surroundings and an included lunch.